jstmn/ikflow/README.md

+# Note: this repo is still in development.
+Trained models, benchmaking code, visualizations, and usage examples will be added when im back from travelling.
+I ('@jstmn') am travelling until July 28, 2022.
+This repo will be updated when im back :)

 # IKFlow
 Normalizing flows for Inverse Kinematics.
 Open source implementation to the paper "IKFlow: Generating Diverse Inverse Kinematics Solutions"

 ### Setup